hamb0n-3/file-analyzer/README_secrets_plugin.md

 # Secrets Context Plugin

-This plugin ingests a **secrets manifest JSON**, opens the referenced source files to pull **context** around each secret, and (optionally) uses a **small local LLM via Ollama** to infer the secret’s type and likely provider.
+This plugin ingests a **secrets manifest JSON**, opens the referenced source files to pull **context** around each secret, and (optionally) uses a **small local LLM via `llama.cpp`** to infer the secret’s type and likely provider.
 The classification metadata stays internal so the exported JSON remains clean and focused on raw findings.

 ---